aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

     - Use node labels and taints on the new node pool, along with Pod node affinity and toleration policies, to achieve precise scheduling isolation.
 3. **Evaluate Node Auto-Provisioning (NAP)**:

-    - If the jiqun is expected to support more diverse workloads with different special resource needs in the future (e.g., various CPU/memory combinations, GPUs, TPUs), evaluate enabling GKE's Node Auto-Provisioning (NAP) feature.
+    - If the clusters is expected to support more diverse workloads with different special resource needs in the future (e.g., various CPU/memory combinations, GPUs, TPUs), evaluate enabling GKE's Node Auto-Provisioning (NAP) feature.
 NAP can dynamically create and manage the most suitable node pools based on Pod-specific requirements, thereby simplifying operations and optimizing resource utilization.

 ### 7.4.
 Final Considerations

-Although it might be technically possible to accommodate a certain number of new high-resource API Pods in the existing n1-standard-8 node pool through meticulous management and leveraging jiqun auto-scaling, this is often a stopgap measure.
+Although it might be technically possible to accommodate a certain number of new high-resource API Pods in the existing n1-standard-8 node pool through meticulous management and leveraging clusters auto-scaling, this is often a stopgap measure.
 As the number of high-resource applications increases or as demands for performance and stability rise, issues like resource fragmentation, scheduling conflicts, and cost-effectiveness will gradually become more apparent.

-In the long run, adopting **dedicated, optimized node pools** for workloads with significantly different resource profiles (e.g., general-purpose vs. high-memory) is the best practice for ensuring application performance, improving overall jiqun resource utilization, simplifying management, and ultimately controlling costs.12 Therefore, it is recommended to view the current strategy of supporting high-resource APIs in a single node pool as a transitional phase and to actively plan an evolution towards a more targeted multi-node-pool architecture.
+In the long run, adopting **dedicated, optimized node pools** for workloads with significantly different resource profiles (e.g., general-purpose vs. high-memory) is the best practice for ensuring application performance, improving overall clusters resource utilization, simplifying management, and ultimately controlling costs.12 Therefore, it is recommended to view the current strategy of supporting high-resource APIs in a single node pool as a transitional phase and to actively plan an evolution towards a more targeted multi-node-pool architecture.

 # Gemini Chinese